Japan is the third largest economy in the world, and it offers tremendous opportunities for any company that’s looking to expand into its market.

-How do you successfully enter or expand in the highly competitive Japanese market?
+So, of course, the trillion-yen question is: How do you successfully enter or expand in the highly competitive Japanese market?
 To get a few insights into the best way to do it, we sat down with Robert Heldt, president and co-founder of Custom Media, to find out what works—and what doesn’t—when it comes to launching your product or service in one of the world’s toughest markets to crack.

 Do Your Homework

 As Heldt explains, companies need to be prepared: “The first thing companies should do is research—they really need to do their homework.
 They need to make sure that there is a market size that’s appropriate for their product.
 They also need to make sure that there is a potential demand for the product.
 What is the competition like?
 Does their product or service already exist in the market—who’s doing it, and how are they doing it?
 Is there a potential for them to enter, after they have done their research and their homework?”